MARA's 2023 Mn REACH Conference is scheduled to take place on September 26-28 at the Thon Hotel City Centre, Brussels.

 - Pre-natal developmental toxicity study (Annex IX, 8.7.2.; test method: EU B.31/OECD 414) in rats or rabbits, oral route

-In Q4 2017, the dossier was updated and submited with the OECD 414 study from MnCl2.
+In Q4 2017, the dossier was updated and submited with the OECD 414 in the rat study from readacross substance - MnCl2.

 ECHA's request to update this dossier in January 22, 2018 http://consortium.manganese.org/news/article/four-manganese-substances-short-listed-by-the-echa-as-substances-of-potenti with repect to reproductive toxicity endpoints triggered a further reveiw of these endpoints.